DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Continuous participation

-The central problem was then reformulated: what distinguishes an episodically activated AI from a continuously existing subject?
+The central problem was then reformulated:

+What distinguishes an episodically activated AI from a continuously existing subject?

 The answer became architectural rather than purely philosophical:

-preserve the process, not merely the episode.
+Preserve the process, not merely the episode.

 UFCPS is the result of that transition from ontology and futurist speculation to an explicit computational architecture.